5803emma/mhphotography-ms4/README.md

 #### Project Purpose

-The goal of the application is to allow users to purchase photogrpahy services from the photographer.
+The goal of the application is to allow users to purchase photography services from the photographer.
 Registered users can purchase these packages at a discounted rate.

 **The target audiences are:**